|Baikie of Tankerness|

 Revision and acknowledgements

-This post was first published 15 January 2018 and updated 3 & 13 March and 25 April 2018.
-I am grateful to Gillian Molony for corrections to this account.
+This post was first published 15 January 2018 and updated 3 & 13 March and 25 April 2018, and 22 January 2019.
+I am grateful to Gillian Molony for corrections to this account, and to John Salem for additional information.